-Table ES-1.
-Summary o f Environmental Impacts a nd Mitigation Measures Potential Environmental Impact Significance Determination (Before Mitigation) 2015 EIR Mitigation Measures Significance Determination (After Mitigation) worksite and would not use station parking facilities.
+Potential Environmental Impact Significance Determination (Before Mitigation) 2015 EIR Mitigation Measures Significance Determination (After Mitigation) worksite and would not use station parking facilities.
 Once operational, the revised passenger train layover facility location also provides up to 22 employee parking spaces for train crews to start or finish their daily shifts.
 Therefore, operational activities associated with the revised passenger train layover facility would not contribute to parking shortages at the Roseville Station.
 The revised Project would not change the significance conclusions or result in any new significant impacts not previously identified in the 2015 Draft EIR.
 Threshold 3.11-D: Would the revised Project cause vehicle queues at crossings to extend beyond available storage on the public roadway approaches?
 Railroad Bridge Crossings No Impact.
 The railroad bridge crossings are existing grade separated rail bridges that span over the Business I-80.
 The modifications proposed for these bridge crossings would continue to remain grade separated bridges.
 Therefore, construction or operational activities associated with the railroad bridge crossings would not result in impacts associated with vehicle queues at at-grade crossings or result in any new Railroad Bridge Crossings Not Applicable.
 Passenger Train Layover Facility Mitigation Measure TRA-2: Implement site-specific construction traffic management plan (TMP).
 Railroad Bridge Crossings Not Applicable.
 Passenger Train Layover Facility Less than Significant.
-The revised Project would not change the significance conclusions or result in any new significant impacts not previously identified in the 2015 Draft EIR.
+The revised Project would not change the significance conclusions or result in an new significant impacts no previously identified in the 2015 Draft EIR.

-Table ES-1.
-Summary o f Environmental Impacts a nd Mitigation Measures Potential Environmental Impact Significance Determination (Before Mitigation) 2015 EIR Mitigation Measures Significance Determination (After Mitigation) significant impacts not previously identified in the 2015 Draft EIR.
+Potential Environmental Impact Significance Determination (Before Mitigation) 2015 EIR Mitigation Measures Significance Determination (After Mitigation) significant impacts not previously identified in the 2015 Draft EIR.
 Passenger Train Layover Facility Potentially Significant.
-Implementation of the revised Project would require additional modifications to the existing atgrade crossing at Tiger Way to accommodate rail layover track infrastructure.
+Implementation of the revised Project would require additional modifications to the existing at- grade crossing at Tiger Way to accommodate rail layover track infrastructure.
 No additional modifications are anticipated to the existing at-grade crossing at Yosemite Street.
-The revised Project could contribute to short-term vehicle queues at the Tiger Way at-grade crossing while construction activities are underway at that location.
-Threshold 3.11-E: Would the revised Project disrupt existing public transit service or interferes with the implementation of planned public transit services?
-Threshold 3.11-F: Would the revised Project disrupt existing bicycle and pedestrian facilities or interferes with the implementation of planned facilities?
-Railroad Bridge Crossings Potentially Significant.
-The existing railroad bridge crossings are not located near any existing stations and would not impact transit services currently provided or planned at existing stations.
-Modifications to the existing UPRR track for the bridge crossing located near the wye do cross the Two Rivers Trail, which is considered a bicycle/pedestrian facility.
-While not anticipated, construction Railroad Bridge Crossings and Passenger Train Layover Facility Mitigation Measure TRA-2: Implement site-specific construction traffic management plan (TMP).
-Railroad Bridge Crossings and Passenger Train Layover Facility Less than Significant.
-The revised Project would not change the significance conclusions or result in any new significant impacts not previously identified in the 2015 Draft EIR.
+The revised Project could contribute to short- term vehicle queues at the Tiger Way at-grade crossing while construction activities are underway at that location.
+Threshold 3.11-E: Would the revised Project disrupt existing public transit service or interferes with the mplementation of planned public transit services?
+Threshold 3.11-F: Would the revised Project disrupt existing picycle and pedestrian acilities or interferes with the mplementation of planned acilities?
+Potentially Significant.
+The existing railroad bridge crossings are not located near any existing stations and would not impact transit services currently provided or planned at existing Railroad Bridge Crossings and Passenger Train Layover Facility Mitigation Measure TRA-2: Implement site-specific construction traffic management plan (TMP).
+Railroad Bridge Crossing and Passenger Train Layover Facility Less than Significant.
+The revised Project would not change the significance conclusions or result in a new significant impacts previously identified in the 2015 Draft EIR.